henkbirkholz/draft-birkholz-yang-push-coap-problemstatement/draft-birkholz-yang-push-coap-problemstatement.md

 # Context of the Problem

 A binary transfer capability for YANG Subscribed Notifications {{-yangnote}}
-based on YANG push {{-yangpush}} can be realized by using existing RFC and I-D work as building blocks.
+based on YANG Push {{-yangpush}} can be realized by using existing RFC and I-D work as building blocks.
 This section is intended to provide a corresponding overview of the existing ecosystem in order to identify gaps and therefore provide a problem statement.